aaronland/go-image/README.md

 	./fixtures/tokyo.jpg
 ```

+## Decoders

+## Encoders

-## HEIC images
+### HEIC images

-By default this package supports decoding HEIC images using the [strukturag/libheif-go](http://github.com/strukturag/libheif-go) package which, in turn, depends on the presence of the `libheif` library.
-If you want or need to disable this build your code (or the command line tools) passing the in the `-tags no_libheif` flag.
+By default this package supports decoding HEIC images using the [strukturag/libheif-go](http://github.com/strukturag/libheif-go) package which, in turn, depends on the presence of the `libheif` library but when you are compiling your code (or the command line tools) you will need to pass in the `-tags libheif` flag.

 It is not possible to write (encode) HEIC images yet.